yoshiya-usui/femtic/README.md

 ***v3.4.6*** Sep.
 2, 2020 This version allows us to make resistivity of every individual subsurface element to be a different model parameter, in analogy with other 3-D inversion code.

+# Pre/post-processing tools for FEMTIC
+Some pre/post-processing tools for FEMTIC, including meshing tools, and their manuals can be downloaded from Github.
+Results of FEMTIC can be visualized by ParaView.

+[makeTetraMesh](https://github.com/yoshiya-usui/makeTetraMesh.git) : By using this tool, you can make a surface mesh for creating a tetrahedral mesh.

+makeMtr : This tool output .mtr file of TetGen by reading node and .ele files of TetGen.

+TetGen2Femtic : This program converts output files of TetGen to FEMTIC.

+makeHexaMesh : Tool for making hexahedral mesh for FEMTIC

+makeDHexaMesh :  Tool for making non-conforming deformed hexahedral mesh for FEMTIC

+mergeResultOfFEMTIC : By this program, you can merge result files (.csv) of FEMTIC.

+makeCutawayForGMT : By using this program, you can make a file needed to draw a cross-section of a resistivity structure by GMT.

+changeResistivityForFemtic : By this program, you can change resistivity values of a specified area for sensitivity tests of FEMTIC inversion results